alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-man-paying-no-attention-to-his-women.md

 lang: en
 date: 2020/08/8
 note: true
-excerpt: "It is not permissible for a woman to curse her children in her husband's house or in any other place."
+summary: "It is not permissible for a woman to curse her children in her husband's house or in any other place."
 muftis:
   chairman:
     - name: Shaykh Ibn baz